blitzarx1/egui_graphs/README.md

 ![Screenshot 2023-04-28 at 23 14 38](https://user-images.githubusercontent.com/32969427/235233765-23b0673b-70e5-4138-9384-180804392dba.png)

 The project implements a Widget for the egui framework, enabling easy visualization of interactive graphs in rust.
+The goal is to implement the very basic engine for graph visualization within egui, which can be easily extended and customized for your needs.

 ## Features
 - [x] Visualization of any complex graphs;
 - [x] Zooming and panning;
 - [x] Node labels;
-- [x] Node interactions and events reporting: click, drag;
+- [x] Node interactions and events reporting: click, double click, select, drag;
 - [x] Style configuration;

 ## Status